Homemade Cat Food – 3 DIY Recipes That Are Healthy for Cats!

 - lamb

-Dr. Jean Hofve told us about the effects of taurine in an interview.
-‘As long as you’re feeding a good quantity and quality of meat, you’re probably fine but, when you’re talking about commercial pet food quality and quantity, not a sure thing.
+Dr. Jean Hofve discussed the effects of Taurine in an interview.
+‘As long as you’re feeding a good quantity and quality of meat, you’re probably fine, but when you’re talking about commercial pet food quality and quantity, it’s not a sure thing.”

 Carbohydrates